usethesource/rascal-website/docs/Tutor/Concept/Details/index.md

 The effect is that the concepts listed there will be shown first, followed by the unmentioned subconcepts in alphabetical order.

-The details declaration also influences the order and contents of the [Table of contents](../../../Tutor/Markup/StructureMarkup/TableOfContents) markup.
+The details declaration also influences the order and contents of the [table of contents](../../../Tutor/Markup/StructureMarkup/TableOfContents) markup.

 #### Examples